 First, there's the Vested Service Period for members who joined before 1 September 2024, marking their service up 31 August 2024.
-Secondly, the Savings Service Period accounts for one-third of service from 1 September 2024.
-Lastly, the Retirement Service Period covers the remaining two-thirds of pensionable service from 1 September 2024.
-The balance in each pot will be the actuarial interest determined from the respective service period allocated to each pot.
+Secondly, the Savings Service Period accounts for one-third of service in a tax yea

 The vested pot balances will be payable on all forms of exit and will be based on a fixed pensionable service.
 The balance in this pot will however not be fixed as it will change with changes in the salaries and actuarial factors.
 It's important to note that the calculation of these savings will adhere to the existing GEPF Rules.